Hereditary Hemorrhagic Telangiectasia - HHT

 Recurrent Nosebleeds Are Most Common HHT Symptom

-Approximately 95% of HHT patients eventually have recurrent nosebleeds, with one-third having onset by the age of 10 and 90% by age 21.
+Approximately 95 percent of HHT patients eventually have recurrent nosebleeds, with one-third having onset by the age of 10 and 90 percent by age 21.
 Other characteristics of HHT include small red to purple spots and lacy red vessels.